 I personally follow a mental model diet, summarized here:

-- Minimize and plan for processed food – they’re designed for you to overeat them.
+- Minimize and plan for processed food – they’re designed for us to overeat them.
 Take a look again at that Snickers bar.
 Do you really think you’d only eat half of one to stick to 200 calories?
 Of course not.

 - Eat veggies.
-Vegetables are nutrient dense and light on calories.
+Vegetables are nutrient-dense and light on calories.
 Because of all the fiber, they are also tough to overeat.
 Imagine eating all that broccoli.
 Are you going for seconds?
 Probably not.
 So eat your veggies to help keep you full.
 Here’s how to make vegetables taste good.

 - Avoid liquid calories.
 Cut back dramatically on soda, juices, smoothies, and any beverage with calories.
 Even most coffee orders (with sugar, cream, etc.) have a ton of hidden calories.
 Stick to water, and unsweetened tea or black coffee.
 Here are our thoughts on diet soda.